Reprise: Why September is American Boomer Wheels Month

 EVs and hybrids are from Venus

-Electric powertrains – hybrids or EVs – signal social responsibility, youth, a progressive mindset and femininity/diminished machismo.
+Electric powertrains – hybrids or EVs – signal social responsibility, youth, a progressive mindset and femininity/low machismo.

 Making the EV vs. ICE contrast even more stark, when the Prius hybrid arrived Boomers were splurging on blinged-out, super-sized SUVs.
 Bambi meets Godzilla on wheels.